kar1mzadeh/Real-Estate-System/Report.md

 # Design Rationale

-The design decisions for the `Buyer` and `Agent` classes in the real estate application are in object-oriented principles and design patterns.

 ### Inheritance

 Inheritance is used to create the `Buyer` and `Agent` classes as specific forms of the `User` class.
 This decision aligns with the **Open/Closed Principle (OCP)**, which states that a system should be open to extension but closed to modification.
 By defining shared attributes and methods in the `User` class, we avoid code duplication and provide a consistent framework for user roles.